Gender pay gap report

 - our proportion of males and females in each quartile band

 Note: We do not pay bonuses so calculations 3, 4 and 5 are not relevant.

 - the levels of gender equality in our workplace

 - the balance of male and female employees at different levels

 - how effectively talent is being maximised and rewarded

-Women’s mean hourly rate is 3.8% higher than men’s In other words when comparing mean hourly rates, women earn £1.04 for every £1 that men earn.
+Women’s mean hourly rate is 3.5% higher than men’s.
+When comparing mean hourly rates, women earn £1.03 for every £1 that men earn.

 Proportion of women in each pay quartile